billamiable/MultiCol-SLAM-Annotation/multi-frame-design.md

 1. Data member: use map-of-vector data structure in base class, get data from map-of-vector to construct normal vector data
 2. Member function: use the same name for all member functions, set virtual in base class and define in derived class
 3. Constructor: move all derived class ctor implementations to base class; in derived class ctor, first construct base class object, then use the data from the object to construct derived class data
+   - for base class ctor: it takes input parameters (outside func need changes) and complete initialization (relatively simple for tracker, as orb extract has been moved outside)
+   - for derived class ctor: first construct base class object in the initialization list, then use the data members of the object to initialize the data members in derived class
+   - If the derived class ctor has operations that use the data member, then it is not wise to move them to the base class ctor for now

-4. Pipeline: condition check to determine base pointer to point at base object or derived object, keep the variable name as before to minimize code changes
+4. Pipeline: condition check to determine base pointer to point at base object or derived object
+   - keep the variable name as before to minimize code changes
+   - will take almost same input parameters, derived class can accept more inputs if needed)

 **Questions**